Rah-f/BCD-to-Seven-Segment-Decoder/README.md

 * BCD to Seven-Segment Truth Table.
 * Karnaugh Maps (K-Maps) for each output segment (a–g).
 * Simplified Boolean expressions obtained from the K-Maps.
-* Logic circuit design for each output segment.
-* Final integrated decoder circuit combining all segment outputs.
+* Complete logic circuit implementation of the BCD-to-Seven-Segment Decoder.
-* Enhanced circuit layout with an improved circular design.
+* Redesigned circuit layout with a more organized circular structure to enhance readability and appearance.

 # Objective